Kyiv Modern-Ballet: Tours and festivals

 Since the first days of its existence Kyiv Modern-ballet has actively participated in various festivals and contests both in Ukraine and abroad.
 The Theatre is a permanent participant of the biggest theatrical festivals: Time to Love Dances (Biarritz, France), Bienala Teatrului «Eugène Ionesco» – BITEI, the International Festival of Culture and Dancing (Bangkok, Thailand), the International Theatre Festival FITO (Oradea, Rumania), the International Festival The Ballet Summer in Bolshoi (Minsk, Belarus), the International Festival of Modern Choreography in Vitebsk (IFMC) (Vitebsk, Belarus), The International Festival-Contest of Choreographic Art (Łódź, Poland).
 The Theatre does not only go on tour to cities and towns of Ukraine, it is frequently invited for active collaboration by foreign representative agencies (for over nine years, the Theatre has collaborated with MTSM.B.V Music Theatre Stage Management owing to whose assistance the KMB productions are presented in the countries of Benelux).

 Throughout the years of its existence the Theatre has represented Ukraine's art on tours in France, Spain, Switzerland, Netherlands, Belgium, Portugal, Rumania, China, Thailand, Russia, Belarus, Moldova, Estonia, South Korea, etc.

-The tour schedule of 2019 only included Odessa, Kharkiv, Mykolaiv, Kherson, Poltava, Sumy, Vinnytsia, Khmelnytsky, Berdiansk, Mariupol, Kramatorsk, Sievierodonetsk, Dnipro, Kryvyi Rih, Zaporizhzhia, Cherkasy.
+The tour schedule of 2019 only included Odesa, Kharkiv, Mykolaiv, Kherson, Poltava, Sumy, Vinnytsia, Khmelnytsky, Berdiansk, Mariupol, Kramatorsk, Sievierodonetsk, Dnipro, Kryvyi Rih, Zaporizhzhia, Cherkasy.
 The Theatre showed its productions on the stages of Salle Métropole (Lausanne), Théâtre du Léman (Geneva), Theater de Korenbeurs (Franeker), Theater Veluvine (Nunspeet), Theater Singer (Laren), Theater De Hofnar (Valkenswaard), Theater Voorhuys (Berstadt), Cultuur-En Congrescentrum Van (Veendam), Schouwburg (Lochem), ZINiN (Nijverdal), Cultura Ede (Molenstraat), Posthuis Theater (Heerenveen), Stadsgehoorzaal (Кampen).

-The Theatre participates in the traditional festival The Summer in Art Nouveau Style which is held in Odessa on the stage of the Odessa Opera and Ballet Theater.
+The Theatre participates in the traditional festival The Summer in Art Nouveau Style which is held in Odesa on the stage of the Odesa Opera and Ballet Theater.
 The first festival was organized in 2016 for the Theatre's tenth anniversary, the seventh took place in 2021.

 The Kyiv Modern-ballet Theatre answered the lockdown restrictions of the pandemic period with the online production of The Little Prince, the first performance of which on October 21, 2020 was watched by over 17 thousand people.
 On New Year Eve, December 31, 2020, the Theatre presented the online version of the ballet The Nutcracker, which was broadcast from the October Palace in Kyiv.